Click below to listen to this free short story on The Writing Shorts Newsletter Shortcast:

 I made a note about the Old Bay and nodded.

 “So, okay, you’ve got them cooked.
-Clean and shell ’em, then it’s time to make the pasta.”
+Time to shell ’em, then it’s time to make the pasta.”

 “And that’s all there is to it,” Jenny said, “I hope I’ve been helpful.”